-The Digital Skills team have created a series of training videos, ‘Getting started with Media Hopper‘ and are running Media Hopper Introduction training sessions for University of Edinburgh staff and students.
-Upcoming sessions are being run on November 15th, and December 1st and 7th, and can be booked via MyEd.
+The Digital Skills team have created a series of training videos, ‘Getting started with Media Hopper‘ and run Media Hopper Introduction training sessions for University of Edinburgh staff and students.
+Learn more on the Digital Skills Training website.

 How to complete Thing 13

 Choose one of YouTube, Vimeo, or Media Hopper.

 Use the search functions to find some videos in your field/hobby of interest.
 Have a look at the features available on the video platform, can you create a playlist, or download a video?
 Make use of skills from previous Things: can you locate where licence information is displayed for the video?
 How usable do you find the video platform?
 Can you see if it offers any accessibility options?

 Write a short reflective blog post on what you have learned about your platform of choice.
 Was there anything that surprised you?

 Ted Talk: Chris Anderson on How web video powers global innovation – “What Gutenberg did for writing, online video can now do for face-to-face communication.”.